 Alright, that is it for today’s review!
 I truly hope you enjoyed it and found it informative!

-Check out my latest list of the best budget shoes under 100 bucks!
+If you’re looking for something a bit more budget-friendly, check out my latest list of the best budget shoes under 100 bucks!

 Let me know if you’re having any doubts about this one.
 Perhaps you got a question or want to share your own experience with the Curry 7?